nutm3/ctf-writeups/winjaCTF 2023/memento/README.md

 It looks from the picture like a meeting hall, but what is that?
 Hm, maybe google images can help us...
 ![img2](images/img2.png)

-And voila, we get the name of the place `` which means that's the flag.
+And voila, we get the name of the place `LIBRARY OF CONGRESS` which means that's the flag.
 ![flag](images/flag.png)

 ```